-of the World • Irish Music • Popular Music · Music, Sound & the Moving Image · Blues & Jazz · Music & Religion · The Piano Concerto · The Symphony in Europe · Opera · Philosophy of Music · Baroque Counterpoint · Conducting · Orchestration · Composition · Performance Ensembles Music is taught in lectures, seminars, tutorials, ensemble rehearsals, and through independent study and practice.
-Students are assessed through a mixture of exams, dissertations, group presentations, continuous assessment,
+Music is taught in lectures, seminars, tutorials, ensemble rehearsals, and through independent study and practice.
+Students are assessed through a mixture of exams, dissertations, group presentations, continuous assessment, recitals and concerts.

-There are five professionally-directed ensembles in UCD that students can take part in for credit: Ad Astra Chamber Orchestra, UCD Choral Scholars, UCD Gamelan Orchestra, UCD Philharmonic Choir, and UCD Symphony Orchestra.
-Auditions for our performing ensembles take place during the first two weeks of the trimester.
+There are six professionally-directed ensembles in UCD that students can take part in for credit: Ad Astra Chamber Orchestra, UCD Choral Scholars, UCD Composition Ensemble, UCD Gamelan Orchestra, UCD Philharmonic Choir, and UCD Symphony Orchestra.
+Auditions take place during the first two weeks of the trimester.